First Ever Leeds International Organ Festival

 Leeds Cathedral in the Diocese of Leeds is to hold the first ever Leeds International Organ Festival this summer.

 Between 14th May and 9th July, organists young and old will have the opportunity to hear, meet and perform alongside renowned international concert organists who will join the local resident team from across Britain and Europe.
-A range of music from Bach to Jazz will be played on the Cathedral’s magnificent Klais organ, with other events in Huddersfield and Bradford, showcasing some of the superb instruments in Catholic churches across the Diocese of Leeds.
+A range of music from Bach to Jazz will be played on the Cathedral’s magnificent Klais organ, with other events at St Patrick's Church in Huddersfield and St Joseph's in Bradford, showcasing the superb instruments to be found in Catholic churches across the Diocese of Leeds.

 There is much to delight players, singers and music enthusiasts alike over the Festival’s two months.
 Masterclasses with some of Europe’s most distinguished professors of organ, in addition to lunchtime recitals and evening concerts.
 The organ will feature prominently in two choral concerts with the Diocesan boys’ and girls’ choirs -and for those who just love to sing, anyone of any standard is welcome at the Cathedral’s ‘Come and Sing Fauré’ day in June.
 Featuring speech as well as music, events include lectures and interviews with professionals from the field of church and cathedral music and religious broadcasting.